-Dr. Chinedum Olisemeka decided to focus on providing urgent care services after becoming a board-certified emergency medicine physician.
+Dr. Chinedum Olisemeka decided to focus on providing urgent care services after becoming an emergency medicine physician.
 He has a strong background in emergency medicine, having completed an emergency medicine residency at Texas A&M Health System.
 Dr. Olisemeka is committed to providing high-quality care to patients of all ages at Physicians Now.

 Dr. Olisemeka studied management information systems and computer science at the State University of New York in Old Westbury before attending California State University San Bernardino, where he received a bachelor of arts degree in 1997.
 Olisemeka received a master’s degree in science in May 2001 and a doctor of osteopathic medicine degree in 2002.
 After graduating from Western University of Health Sciences (WUHS) College of Osteopathic Medicine of the Pacific, he completed his emergency medicine residency at Scott & White Memorial Hospital in Temple, Texas.

 During his residency, Dr. Olisemeka worked for Southwest Medical Associates, Emergency Staffing Solutions, EmCare, King’s Daughter’s Hospital, East Texas Medical Center, and Georgetown Hospital.
 After graduating from medical school, he served as a contract emergency medicine physician for the Medical Center of Lewisville, Presbyterian Hospital of Denton, Frederick Memorial Hospital, and Washington County Hospital.
 He started Physicians Now to serve people in Rockville, Maryland, and surrounding areas.

 Professional and Academic Achievement